55 datasets found

 Description

-Shows in which industry the employed persons living in the area work.
+Shows in which industry the employed persons working in the field work.
 The breakdown follows the Standard for Swedish Industrial Classification (SNI) 2007.
 Categories 0 (unknown), A (Agriculture, hunting and forestry), B (extraction of materials), D (supply of electricity, gas, heating and cooling), E (water supply, etc.), T (household production, etc.) and U (activities of international organisations) have been merged into the category “Others” due to the low number of workers in these industries.
-The variable also shows the total number of workers living in the area.
-Only people who work in Sweden are included.
+The variable also shows the total number of people working in the area.
 The variable is divided by gender.
 Shown to the population aged 16-74.
 Based on statistics from Statistics Sweden RAMS (“Register-based labour market statistics”).
 The statistics include all individuals between 16 and 74 who are registered in Sweden on 31 December.
+It takes a large number of workers in one area to be able to break down the group into the various SNI categories.
+Therefore, the SNI categories can only be reported for a few sub-areas.
 As of 2011, Statistics Sweden has made some changes in how to count people aged 65 or over to get a more consistent assessment of self-employed persons.
 It is therefore not appropriate to compare statistics further back in time than in 2011.
-As of the reference year 2019, Statistics Sweden is using a new data source and method for classifying workers in RAMS.
-The change of source and method means that comparisons of statistics for 2019 and previous reference years must be made with great care.
-Read more at SCB.se

 In this file there are statistics for a number of variables broken down by Malmö’s different areas over time.